rithwikraman/DS4002-Project3/README.md

 * README.md

 ## Reproducing these Results
-* Either upload the DS4002_Project3_Final.ipynb file to a Rivanna Cluster with GPU power (around 2-3 cores, 16 GB RAM, and 2 GPU's) or Google Colab's Runtime Environment.
+* Either upload the DS4002_Project3_Final.ipynb file to a Rivanna Cluster with GPU power (around 2-3 cores, 16 GB RAM, and 2-3 GPUs) or Google Colab's Runtime Environment.
-* Run the Jupyter Notebook (script file) and view the results (note that the image size histogram generation and neural net model training may take longer).
+* Run the entire Jupyter Notebook (script file) and view the results (note that the image size histogram generation and neural net model training may take longer).